paulcodrpub/tool-script/README.md

 unit11    1
 ```

+# lb.sh
+When executed on a Mac or Linux computer, it creates a .md file in ~/Documents/logbook/yyyy-mm-dd.md, and vim editor opens the .md file.
+If the folder is not there, it will be created.
+This script was tested on CentOS and Mac.

+Please check [lb.md](lb.md) for more details.

 # yumupdate.sh
 On CentOS 6 and 7, you can run script yumupdate.sh and it will 1) "yum -y update" and 2) reboot OS, only when kernel is updated.
 This script will create folder  /root/logsyum to store log files.